-Great newsletter design examples are interesting, captivating, and functional.
-Sometimes this means bright colors and breathtaking photos, and sometimes it means minimalism and simplicity to focus the attention on what’s most important.
+Great newsletter examples are interesting, captivating, and functional.
+Sometimes this means bright colors and breathtaking photos, and sometimes it means minimalism and simplicity to focus attention on what’s most important.

-- Some newsletter templates and ideas for all sorts of purposes and occasions, from welcome emails to company news to content round-ups
+- Some newsletter templates and ideas for all sorts of purposes and occasions, from welcome emails to company news to upcoming events

-- Newsletter format tips to get maximum engagement from your layout, design, and visuals
+- A few best practices to get maximum engagement from your newsletter layout and design

 - Impressive newsletter campaign examples from ecommerce and non-ecommerce companies

 Start selling online now with ShopifyStart your free trial

 21 of the best newsletter examples: